nadahalli/writings/trust-all-the-way-down-v2.md

 # This Is Not Theoretical

-Thompson's attack was a thought experiment.
-He never actually deployed it.
-But the JavaScript ecosystem, which powers most cryptocurrency wallets and web interfaces, has been a live testing ground for exactly this kind of supply chain compromise.
+Thompson's attack was a thought experiment from 1983 - showing the pitfalls of the software supply-chain.
+He never actually deployed it (or so we are told).
+But the JavaScript ecosystem, which powers most "crypto" wallets and frontends, has been a live testing ground for exactly this kind of supply chain compromise.

 In 2018, a developer named Dominic Tarr handed over maintenance of a popular NPM package called `event-stream` to a volunteer.
 The volunteer made a few benign commits over five days to build trust, then injected a malicious dependency called `flatmap-stream`.
 The payload was encrypted and selective: it activated only when it detected it was being built inside BitPay's Copay wallet.
 It checked Bitcoin and Bitcoin Cash balances, and if the wallet held more than 100 BTC or 1,000 BCH, it harvested the private keys and sent them to a remote server.
 The attack shipped to end users in Copay versions 5.0.2 through 5.1.0.
 It went undetected for two months.

 In December 2023, a former Ledger employee's NPM account was compromised via a phishing attack that captured their session token, bypassing two-factor authentication.
 The attacker pushed malicious versions of Ledger's `connect-kit` library.
 Because wallet frontends loaded this library at runtime from a CDN without pinning a specific version, the malicious code was automatically served to over a hundred decentralized applications, including SushiSwap.
 For about five hours, anyone clicking "Connect Wallet" on an affected site was shown a fake overlay that, if interacted with, drained their wallet.
 Roughly $600,000 was stolen before Ledger deployed a fix.

-Neither of these was a Thompson-style compiler attack.
-They were simpler: one exploited trust in a maintainer, the other exploited a stale employee account.
+Neither of these was as sophisticated as Thompson's "Trusting-Trust" attack.
+These were far simpler: just a library compromise.
 But they demonstrate the principle.
 The code you audit is not always the code that runs.
-And in crypto, the consequences are immediate and irreversible.
+And even in crypto, the consequences are immediate and irreversible.
+In Bitcoin Core, the stakes are even higher.

-Bitcoin Core's engineering culture watches these incidents carefully.
-They are, in a sense, the reason the Guix effort exists.

 ---

 # Bitcoin Lived With This Problem for a Decade

-How does Bitcoin.org compile its binaries?
+How does Bitcoin.org compile the core Bitcoin binaries?
 For years, Bitcoin Core used a system called Gitian to produce release binaries.
 Multiple developers compiled the same source code inside identical virtual machines and compared results.
 If everyone got the same binary, no single developer had tampered with the output.
 This is called a *reproducible build*, and it was genuinely better than how most normal software ships (a developer compiles on their laptop, uploads, and you trust them).
 In this case, we trust the toolchain - but we make sure that a quorum of developers ran the said toolchain on different machines in different physical locations.
+But as we saw earlier, toolchain compromise is a thing.

-But Gitian relied on Ubuntu Linux: Ubuntu's compiler, linker, and standard libraries.
+Gitian relied on Ubuntu Linux: Ubuntu's compiler, linker, and standard libraries.
 The untrustworthy toolchain, so so speak.
 The total set of trusted binaries, software that everyone simply assumed was honest, was approximately 550 megabytes.
 Half a gigabyte of machine code that nobody had audited from scratch, supplied by Canonical, who received it from upstream GNU and Linux projects, who compiled it using previous versions of their own tools, who received those from...

 550 megabytes of "just trust us."
 For a system whose entire reason for existing is to not trust.